 If the syllabus is available online, include the URL at the end of the citation.

-Smith, J. (2023).
-Consider this: Introduction to Psychology Syllabus.
-Still, (PSY 101, Introduction to Psychology).
+Smith, J. Think about it: (2023).
+Think about it: Introduction to Psychology Syllabus.
+(PSY 101, Introduction to Psychology).
 Department of Psychology, University of California, Berkeley.

 Example: